Kankakee Personal Injury Lawyer Danville Personal Injury Lawyer Champaign Personal Injury Lawyer Kankakee Personal Injury Attorney

 Surgical procedures usually require the surgeon to use multiple scalpels, clamps, sponges, and other tools to successfully perform the surgery.
 Many surgeons count the number of instruments they go into the operating room with and count their tools again after the procedure is complete.

 Unfortunately, some surgeons neglect to do this, potentially resulting in a surgical tool left inside the body.
-Statistics show that overweight individuals are more likely to have tools left in their bodies than are others, especially in the abdominal cavity.
+Statistics show that overweight individuals are more likely to have tools left in their bodies, especially in the abdominal cavity.
 Sponges are the most commonly left behind surgical tool.
 Due to their composure, sponges may be especially difficult to detect since they do not show up on x-rays.

 Depending on the type of tool left in the body, the potential complications could include serious infections, punctured organs, and further surgery to remove the instrument.